buildkite-plugins/docker-compose-buildkite-plugin/README.md

           - docker-compose.test.yml
 ```

-You can leverage the [docker-login plugin](https://github.com/buildkite-plugins/docker-login-buildkite-plugin) in tandem for authenticating with a registry:
+You can leverage the [docker-login plugin](https://github.com/buildkite-plugins/docker-login-buildkite-plugin) in tandem for authenticating with a registry.
+For example, the following will build and push an image to a private repo, and pull from that private repo in subsequent run commands:

 ```yml
 steps: